hfzzddn/smart-supply-chain/README.md

 **Tableau Public:** https://public.tableau.com/app/profile/hafiz.yahya/vizzes

 Overview
-The Smart Supply Chain Database Project leverages SQL Server Management Studio (SSMS) and Tableau to create a robust system for managing and visualizing supply chain data.
-This project demonstrates how to integrate database management with advanced data visualization to provide actionable insights into supply chain operations.
+The Smart Supply Chain Database Project integrates SQL Server Management Studio (SSMS) and Tableau to build a robust system for managing and visualizing supply chain data.
+The project focuses on data normalization, ETL processes, and advanced data visualization to provide actionable insights into supply chain operations.
 Tools Used:

-**SQL Server Management Studio:** For database creation,data cleaning, management, and data manipulation.
+**SQL Server Management Studio:** For database creation, data cleaning, management, and data manipulation.

 **Power Query:** For data transformation and loading into Excel.

 **Excel:** For linking tables and further data manipulation.

-**Tableau:** For advanced data visualization.
+**Tableau:** For creating interactive and insightful data visualizations.

-**Database Schema**

-The database schema consists of the following tables:
+# **ETL Process**

+**1. Extract**
+Data was extracted from the raw dataset, sourced from [Kaggle - DataCo Smart Supply Chain](https://www.kaggle.com/datasets/alinoranianesfahani/dataco-smart-supply-chain-for-big-data-analysis).

+**2. Transform**
+Data was transformed using SQL Server Management Studio and Power Query to clean and normalize it into a structured format.
+This process involved:

+- Removing duplicates.
+- Splitting data into relevant tables.
+- Ensuring data integrity and consistency.

+**3. Load**
+The transformed data was loaded into SQL Server, where it was normalized into six distinct tables:

 ### `category`